burger

 4. The DMARC actions performed by the receiving server for unauthenticated messages from your domain (none, quarantine, or reject).

-The written report is sent by email to the address you specify in the configuration, and will come from dmarc@infomaniak.com or other providers such as Microsoft, Google, Yahoo, etc. It is delivered as a zip archive containing the report in XML format:
+The written report is sent by email to the address you specify in the configuration, and will come from dmarc@infomaniak.com or other providers such as Microsoft, Google, Yahoo, etc. It is delivered as a ZIP archive containing the report in XML format:

 It is also possible to receive copies of problematic emails.

-Analyze a DMARC report
+Analyzing a DMARC report

-Infomaniak is neither able to analyze your potential DMARC reports and records, nor to comment on the validity or compliance of these, as this is entirely your responsibility.
+Infomaniak is neither able to analyze your potential DMARC reports and records, nor able to comment on the validity or compliance of these, as this is entirely your responsibility.

-Disabling a DMARC report...
+Deactivating a DMARC report...

-… from a Mail Service
+...from a Mail Service

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).